 "I chose to study nursing because I have always loved helping others, and I wanted a career that was meaningful and rewarding.
-I love meeting new people, and creating connections with my patients.
+I love meeting new people and creating connections with my patients.
 Going home from work knowing that I was able to help someone feel better through the care I provide is so fulfilling, and that feeling is what inspires me.
-I was also mindful that nursing is a versatile profession; you can work in a variety of different specialities, which opens up many opportunities for nurses.
+I was also mindful that nursing is a versatile profession; you can work in a variety of different specialties, which opens up many opportunities for nurses.
 Nurses are also in such high demand right now, so there are many job opportunities available."

 Why attend UMassD?

-"I decided to add a minor in Spanish because I wanted to continue my Spanish-learning journey that I began in middle school, and also because of my career path.
+"I decided to add a minor in Spanish because I wanted to continue my Spanish-learning journey that I began in middle school and also because of my career path.
 In healthcare, you come across people of all different backgrounds and cultures, and knowing another language as a nurse will help me communicate and connect with Spanish-speaking patients."

 How does knowing a second language compliment life as a nurse?

 "Knowing a second language demonstrates cultural competence and helps you to communicate and build a trusting relationship with patients who speak another language.
-Being able to communicate with Spanish-speaking patients will help me to create better nurse-patient relationships, and make my patients feel more comfortable having me as their nurse.
+Being able to communicate with Spanish-speaking patients will help me to create better nurse-patient relationships and make my patients feel more comfortable having me as their nurse.

 "Recently, I had a patient that only spoke Spanish express concerns that I was able to translate for a nurse who doesn't speak Spanish, so we could provide appropriate care.
 This experience emphasized the importance of knowing another language in the healthcare industry."